-In addition to the parenting time specified above, the non-residential parent shall have the right to visit with the child(ren) at school, attend the child(ren)'s school activities, and have full access to school teachers and administrators for complete information about the child(ren) in school.
+In addition to the parenting time specified above, the non-residential parent shall have the right to visit with the child(ren) at school, attend the child(ren)'s school activities, and have full access to schoolteachers and administrators for complete information about the child(ren) in school.
 The residential parent shall notify the non-residential parent of any parent-teacher conferences scheduled.

-7. MEDIUM AND LONG DISTANCE PARENTING TIME
+7. MEDIUM AND LONG-DISTANCE PARENTING TIME

-Parents who live far apart will have the children according to the schedule described below.
+Parents who live far apart will have the children according to the schedule described below labeled "Non-Residential Medium and Long-Distance Parenting Plan".
 All other provisions of this parenting plan are unchanged except as described below.